Background

 The Grafana variable feature is used in all of the above examples to different degrees.
 Grafana has diverse variable types.
 For constant and textbox types, they are completely the same for different data sources and don't require additional configuration for migration.
 This section describes how to migrate variables of query type.

-In addition to using search statements of CLS to query variables, you can also use the resource query feature of CM to display service resources in Tencent Cloud as a list.
-For more information, see Template Variables.
+In addition to using CLS search statements for variable queries, you can also use the resource query feature of Cloud Monitor to display Tencent Cloud service resources as a list.
+For the feature documentation, see Cloud Monitor Data Source Template Variables.
+For example, you can use the following statement: Namespace=QCE/CLS&Action=DescribeInstances&Region=$region&display=${TopicName}/${TopicId}

 Merging data content of requests from different regions